You know what they say about assumptions…

 While it can take time to change our subtle aggressions, it is possible to work with them.
 When we take more space in our lives and minds (and actually practice yoga and meditation every day), that space allows us to see more clearly.
 We can start to see our subtle implanted biases and how they affect our relationships, our teaching, and our communication.
 We don’t have to feel guilty about these thoughts.
 They are the result of societal conditioning, cultural belief systems and modes of operation, and centuries of pain and confusion.
 We do however have to commit to taking responsibility for our part in perpetuating these things.

-Yoga is based in tolerance, compassion and acceptance.
+Yoga is based on tolerance, compassion, and acceptance.
 We are here to create safe spaces for all children (and hopefully all grown-ups, too).
 In order to create that space, we must practice awareness and sensitivity.
-I teach kids from so many religions, cultures, races, economic backgrounds, all across the gender spectrum, with different sexual orientations (or parents with different orientations), mental and physical abilities, I can hardly list them all.
+I teach kids from so many religions, cultures, races, and economic backgrounds, all across the gender spectrum, with different sexual orientations (or parents with different orientations), and mental and physical abilities, I can hardly list them all.
 Even if your area isn’t as diverse as mine (the San Francisco Bay Area), it will be in the next 20 years.

 - Always ask, “What don’t I know?”
 This helps create the space of engaging with curiosity and makes assumptions less sticky.